Lizhclee/Portfolio/README.md

 These are some HTML5 website designs that I have made.

 siteprototype is a website prototype using HTML5, CSS, JavaScript and PHP that I worked on during COMP 1536.
+We were given the site requirements, wireframe diagram, and images, and we built the website from there.
 To see the PHP in action, please visit http://students.bcitdev.com/A00966618/lab8/join.html

+labquiz is a website that I built in my COMP 1536 lab.
+I had 1 hour, 50 minutes to build a website consisting of a home page, about us page, and a contact us page that looked like the instructor's screenshots.
+We were given the images, PHP for the form, and the HTML for the home page.